mohitcpatil/Ports-and-Shipment-Adminstration-/README.md

-## Project Abstract - Ports-and-Shipment-Adminstration-
+## Project Abstract - Ports-and-Shipment-Data-Analytics

 The Port of Baltimore, overseen by the Maryland Port Administration, is one of the biggest commercial shipping hubs in the United States.
 In 2019, they represented a total of $58 billion in total revenue from imports and exports.
 Last year, the Port of Baltimore recorded 8.2 billion tons in container cargo going through.
 This is a good port to study, because our main task involves optimizing the process of container shipping.